VENGEAANCE/StoryBooks-App/readme.md

 ## Lessons Learned:

-Mongoose Schemas help make sure our data is sctructured consistently
+Mongoose Schemas help make sure our data is sctructured consistently.

 ## Examples:
 Take a look at these couple examples that I have in my own portfolio: